-How can I report a bug?
+How do I report a bug?

-1. Sign up for Hornet’s Beta Tester program
+1. Join the Beta Tester program

 2. Access our bug report form